-The Child Care Benefit provides employees earning $130,000 or less access to $4,000 per year to use toward early education and child care expenses.
+The Child Care Benefit provides employees earning $150,000 or less ($135,000 prior to January 1, 2023) access to $4,000 per year to use toward early education and child care expenses.
 This benefit is provided through the Dependent Care Flexible Spending Account (FSA) and you must sign up through the HR benefits system within 30 days of the child's birth or adoption.
 More details can be found here, go to the section titled Dependent Care FSA.

 Employee Assistance Program provides a network of specialized services, including short-term counseling to help you and your household members cope with everyday issues such as stress, family relationships, depression, and drug and alcohol abuse, as well as providing referrals for adult/elder care services, and convenience services.

 Maven provides support to Columbia University faculty and staff in the following areas:

 - Preconception and fertility

 - Pregnancy, postpartum, and returning to work after parental leave

 Back-up care is for the care of adults, children, and elders nationwide, and in some international locations, for those situations when normal care arrangements are interrupted or when short-term care is required but you still need to attend to your work responsibilities.